-The major objectives of the Aardram Mission are: (i) patient friendly transformation of the outpatient (OP) wings of medical college hospitals and other Government hospitals, (ii) standardisation of the district and taluk-level hospitals, (iii) developing the PHCs into FHCs in a phased manner and (iv) ensuring
+The major objectives of the Aardram Mission are: (i) patient friendly transformation of the outpatient (OP) wings of medical college hospitals and other Government hospitals, (ii) standardisation of the district and taluk-level hospitals, (iii) developing the PHCs into FHCs in a phased manner and (iv) ensuring protocol based treatment guidelines in the management of patients in hospitals.

 Under the Mission, Primary Health Centres (PHCs) are being converted to Family Health Centres (FHCs), that are, capable of meeting the healthcare needs of all through personalised service packages and to address the preventive, promotive, curative, palliative, and rehabilitative health care needs of the local community.
-The facilities provided include web-based appointment system, patient reception, and registration, electronic display boards for each consultant, the facility for patient to wait for their turn, improved amenities in waiting areas, and location maps and signages.
+The facilities provided include web-based appointment system, patient reception, and registration, electronic display boards for each consultant, the facility for patient to wait for their turn, improved amenities in waiting areas, and location maps and signage.
 The Mission includes the improvement of clinical management by ensuring guideline-based case management and monitoring the quality of services.
 The highlight of this transformation is that local governments play the crucial role in the functioning of Family Health Centres.
 Availability of drugs has improved at the primary-level, and the Government has been recruiting manpower in health despite the financial setbacks induced by successive years of natural disasters and the onset of the Covid-19 pandemic.
 Supportive institutions such as the Kerala Institute of Virology have been set up to improve capabilities in the public sector to deal with health emergencies.

 Aardram Mission is implemented in three stages in Government medical college hospitals, district hospitals, taluk hospitals and primary health centres.
-The conversion of PHCs as Family Health Centres with adequate supply of drugs and assured treatment protocols ensures better health among people and enhances their trust in the public health system.
+The conversion of PHCs as Family Health Centres with adequate supply of drugs and assured treatment protocols would ensure better health among people and enhance their trust in the public health system.